-- Conserve and plan for an agreed upon level of effective habitat for species of special management concern including woodland caribou, grizzly bear, trumpeter swan and others as determined by Alberta from time to time. - Maintain the effective habitats for ungulates in river valley environments.
+- Conserve and plan for an agreed upon level of effective habitat for species of special management concern including woodland caribou, trumpeter swan and others as determined by Alberta from time to time. - Maintain the effective habitats for ungulates in river valley environments.

-- 7.7.1 Access Management in Woodland Caribou, Grizzly Bear, and Key Wildlife and Biodiversity Zones - 7.7.1.1 To the extent possible, all new access roads must follow existing disturbances, unless doing so will compromise options for subsequent access management (i.e. "traditional access" issues). - 7.7.1.2 Preference shall be given to development and use of winter (frozen ground) roads since this reduces negative impacts on wildlife, permits minimization of long-term infrastructure, and facilities reclamation. - 7.7.1.3 It is recognized that in some cases work will occur throughout the winter season to take advantage of frozen ground access.
+- 7.7.1 Access management within Woodland Caribou and Key Wildlife and Biodiversity Zones: - 7.7.1.1 To the extent possible, all new access roads must follow existing disturbances, unless doing so will compromise options for subsequent access management (i.e. "traditional access" issues). - 7.7.1.2 Preference shall be given to development and use of winter (frozen ground) roads since this reduces negative impacts on wildlife, permits minimization of long-term infrastructure, and facilities reclamation. - 7.7.1.3 It is recognized that in some cases work will occur throughout the winter season to take advantage of frozen ground access.
 Completing operations in ungulate habitat areas early in the winter season remains a management objective. - 7.7.1.4 As an alternative to winter (frozen ground) roads, summer roads may be developed and used, subject to the following: - a) Road width and grade shall be minimized.
-Preferentially, summer roads shall be temporary "dry weather" routes, with use suspended when ground conditions are unfavourable. - b) Summer harvesting areas shall preferentially be located outside of caribou and grizzly range as well as outside of ungulate habitat in river valleys, or as an alternative, in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
-As an alternative, summer harvesting in more remote areas shall have hauling deferred to take advantage of frozen ground conditions. - 7.7.1.5 Except where identified and agreed upon within the FHP, only temporary access roads shall be used. - 7.7.1.6 Unless otherwise approved, roads shall be built no sooner than one year prior to harvesting operations.
-Temporary roads shall be re-contoured and reclaimed (and potentially reforested) within 18 months of completion of harvesting and hauling operations, unless otherwise agreed to in the operating schedule. - 7.7.1.7 As agreed to between the company and Alberta, effective forms of public access control for highway vehicles shall be maintained.
+Preferentially, summer roads shall be temporary "dry weather" routes, with use suspended when ground conditions are unfavourable. - b) Summer harvesting areas shall preferentially be located outside of caribou as well as outside of ungulate habitat in river valleys, or as an alternative, in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
+As an alternative, summer harvesting in more remote areas shall have hauling deferred to take advantage of frozen ground conditions.

+7.7.1.5 As agreed to between the company and Alberta, effective forms of public access control for highway vehicles shall be maintained.
 Control of highway vehicle use of any open temporary or permanent access route may be required.
 All "non-traditional" (define in glossary) access routes that are open must have measures in place to prevent highway vehicle traffic.
 Options for access management on "traditional" routes must be considered during the CA or FHP.
 The need for options to manage off highway vehicle traffic must be considered in the CA or FHP. (see section 11.5 for more detail on Access Management)

-7.7.1.8 Reclamation techniques used on access routes must strive to prevent highway vehicle use and limit off-highway vehicle use. i.e. a section of rollback, earth berm, etc.
+7.7.1.6 Reclamation techniques used on access routes must strive to prevent highway vehicle use and limit off-highway vehicle use. i.e. a section of rollback, earth berm, etc.